mononym/git_diff/README.md

 # GitDiff

-A simple, naive implementation for taking the output from 'git diff' and transforming it into Elixir structs.
+A simple implementation for taking the output from 'git diff' and transforming it into Elixir structs.

 ## Documentation